 - You will be released from hospital care and told to monitor your recovery at home.
 High fever, excessive bleeding, and escalating pain should be reported to your health care team immediately.

-- One Week Post Operation: Patient activity levels will gradually be increased.
+- One Week After Surgery: Patient activity levels will gradually be increased.

 - Once the patient is home, they will be asked to follow the routines their physical therapist taught them as well as apply any medication the doctors have prescribed.